Ravish2807/D14_MFC3_Reconstruction-and-Denoising-of-EEG-Signals-using-ADMM/README.txt

-per-subject RMSE values for the Reconstruction and Denoising is stored in         "results/results_summary.csv" group/task wise aggregate RMSE stats in scientific notation is stored in          "results/summary_stats.csv" bar plot comparisons between groups/tasks over the mean for both case is in       "results/comparison_plot.png"
+per-subject RMSE values for the Reconstruction and Denoising is stored in         "results/results_summary.csv" group/task wise aggregate RMSE stats in scientific notation is stored in          "results/summary_stats.csv" bar plot comparisons between groups/tasks over the mean for both case is in       "results/comparison_plot.png" Initial Journal Paper Draft for the Project is named as                           "D14_MFC3_Paper.pdf"

 Tree represenation of the Project ,